Senzing/docker-compose-postgresql-demo/docs/diskless/README.md

     ```console
     cd /opt/senzing/g2/python

     python G2Command.py
     ```

 ### Output

-1. In the `senzing-playground` docker container, run the `G2Command.py` command.
+1. In the `senzing-playground` docker container, create output.
 Example:

     ```console
     echo "Made inside the senzing-playground docker container." > /output/from-senzing-playground.txt
     ```

-1. On local workstation, the file is at ${OUTPUT_DIR}/from-senzing-playground.txt
+1. The file will be on the docker host (i.e. not in the docker container) at ${OUTPUT_DIR}/from-senzing-playground.txt

 ## Cleanup